Last Updated on December 7, 2019 by Christine Kaaloa

 Much of the street foods in Taipei shouldn’t break your budget.
 They range from $20 NT to $100 NT.
 Some of my favorite night markets, where I’ve encountered these foods are listed below as well as on my Taipei Travel Guide and my Taipei food tour, but then again, some of these foods are ubiquitous to the Taiwanese streets.

-Watch the video above for more location information.
+Watch my top Taipei Street foods video above for more information.

 1. Thousand Layer Scallion Pancake (a version of Scallion Pancakes)